 Window dressing is not limited to portfolio managers and mutual funds.
 Companies may also use window dressing to make financial statements look better than they are.

 Window dressing at a company is similar to the window dressing of a portfolio, but it is slightly different.
 Near the end of an accounting period, a company may use several different strategies to improve the appearance of financial statements.
-These strategies may include accounting practices that impact accounts receivable, revenue, fixed assets, cash, depreciation, expenses, etc. For example, a company may wait to pay suppliers so that it looks like there’s more cash than there is.
+These strategies may include accounting practices impacting accounts receivable, revenue, fixed assets, cash, depreciation, expenses, etc. For example, a company may wait to pay suppliers so that it looks like there’s more cash than there is.